mattmahn/docker-latex/README.md

 # docker-latex

-**It seems that the texlive-full Alpine Linux package maybe broken, so this doesn't work rigt now.**

 This container came about because I ~~was~~am using [tianon/latex][] to build some LaTeX documents, but GitLab took a long time to pull the container, so I decided to attempt making a smaller version that will significantly improve CI build times.
 In addition, I also wanted to be able to use a Makefile for building.

-This more lightweight version reduces the build time by about 4 minutes!
+After retrieving texlive-texmf for the first time comment out wget to avoid downloading for each image build.
+This more lightweight version reduces the build time compared to tianon/latex during subsequent builds.

 ## Usage